JamesTsay-12/blog-site/_posts/2025-08-13-Pan-Ras-Inhibtors-Mechanism-and-Efficacy.md

 ---

 ### Final Thought
 Pan-RAS inhibitors like RMC-6236 are a significant advance in KRAS-targeted therapy.
 They promise to address a broader mutation landscape than any previous generation of drugs.
-While **G12D/V coverage looks strong**, the real test will be through ongoing trials—especially for rarer variants like K117N.
-If you're researching or communicating these topics, highlighting both the **mechanistic rationale** and appreciating the **nuances per allele** will resonate strongly with technical and translational audiences.
+While **G12D/V coverage looks strong**, the real test will be through ongoing trials—especially for rarer variants like G12S and K117N.

 ---